SindreSB/zephyr_nrf_bridge/docs/xBridge2_Protocol.md

 The xBridge2 protocol is used by LBridge as well as Others? to transmit BG measurements to the xDrip+ application.
 Any transmitter using this protocol can use the Bluetooth Wixel collector in xDrip+.

 ## Service and characteristics
 The xBridge2 protocol consists of a single service, with one characteristic.
+These coincide with the HM10 bluetooth module used in the original Wixel bridge.

 xBridge2 service

 UUID: 0000ffe0-0000-1000-8000-00805f9b34fb

 Communications characteristic:

 UUID: 0000ffe1-0000-1000-8000-00805f9b34fb

 Permissions: Read, Write, Notify

 ## Packets